How to Setup Jenkins Build Agents on Kubernetes Pods

 kubectl apply -f service-account.yaml

-In this setup, we will have both the Jenkins master and agents deploying in the same Kubernetes cluster.
+In this setup, we will have both the Jenkins controller and agents deploying in the same Kubernetes cluster.

-We will set up the Jenkins master server on the Kubernetes cluster.
+We will set up the Jenkins controller server on the Kubernetes cluster.

 Note: If you have an existing setup, you can use that as well.
 Ensure it has a service account with permissions to deploy pods in the namespace where Jenkins is deployed.